mycognosist/mycofile-api/README.md

 ### Technical Outline

 A Flask RESTful API forms the foundation of the service and communication occurs via JSONified messages.
 A SQLite database and SQLAlchemy complete the current backend configuration.
-A React.js client is currently under production.
+A React.js client is currently under development.

 ### API Endpoints